macalistervadim/macalistervadim/README.md

 ---

 ### 👨‍💻 About Me :
-- 🔭 I’m currently working on **[My Blog Platform Project](#)** using Django 5.0 and Vue.js 3.0.
 - 🌱 I’m currently learning **Advanced Python**, **Algorithms**, and **Clean Code**.
 - 👯 I’m looking to collaborate on **Open Source Projects**.
 - 💬 Ask me about **Python**, **Django**, and **Backend Development**.
-- 📫 How to reach me: [macalistervadim@domain.com](mailto:macalistervadim@domain.com).
-- ⚡ Fun fact: I love exploring algorithms and solving complex problems!
+- ⚡ Fun fact: I just love learning new technologies and various low-level things.
+But I don't really like algorithms :)

 ---